Board year at MAK Mentorship System

 Rewards of a MAK Board Member

 It goes without saying that being a MAK board member is very rewarding.
 A board year offers you the opportunities to develop yourself in a broad sense.
 You will find yourself in many challenging situations and there will be many opportunities to develop and improve various skills (i.e. presenting, personal effectiveness, discussing, stress-management, cooperating, etc.).
 Besides, you will get to know yourself very well during a board year, which is very valuable for your future career.
-At MAK, a professional coach will provide workshops and have personal conversations with board members, to improve the collaboration of the board and to stimulate the personal development of board members.
-Furthermore, you will get insights in how to work in a big and professional environment like Tilburg University.
+At MAK, a professional coach will guide you through team workshops and personal conversations, to improve the collaboration of the board and to stimulate the personal development of board members.
+Furthermore, you will gain insights in how to work in a large professional environment like Tilburg University, which has many dependencies.
 Also, you will get to know a lot of new people which can be very valuable for your network.
 Besides these rewards, a board position at a professional organization forms a valuable addition on your CV.
+Prior board members have had an advantage at major employers in the Netherlands, when applying for a job!
 Likewise, experiences of a board year will provide you with a lot of examples of situations to use in job interviews.
 Last but not least, doing a board year at MAK is an amazing and fun experience!

 As a MAK board member, you are an employee of the Education Support Team of Tilburg School of Economics and Management (TiSEM).
 Therefore, you will receive a financial compensation.

 As a general board member various qualities are required, which are listed below.

 - You are able to coordinate the organization of large-scale events;

 - You have sufficient social skills;

 - You are a team player;

 - You are able to motivate your fellow board members and MAKkers;